luciawav/FINAL-VER1/README.md

 This week I'm going to do some further thinking based on my thoughts from last week I have some new ideas, first I want them to generate circles of different sizes and then photosensitive to control the brightness of the background.
 I want to be able to generate more circles if more light sources are recognized and vice versa.

+(I had an experimental video use the similar effect, so I want to do something to connect with this project)

  - First I thought I needed a [] to store the circle properties let circles = [] After that I set the serial communication to receiveSerial().